Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Results: SRGO response analysis

 \subsection{SRGO sensitivity curve}

-The sensitivity curve of a GW detector may be defined as the curve in the plane of the GW strain amplitude spectral density versus the GW frequency, where the signal-to-noise ratio is unity.
+The sensitivity curve of a GW detector may be defined as the curve in the plane of the strain amplitude spectral density versus frequency, where the signal-to-noise ratio is unity.